angelmichallet/MIST4610Project1/README.md

 <img width="821" alt="image" src="https://github.com/angelmichallet/MIST4610Project1/assets/130924513/5489e4ce-1804-4c88-9ac3-7143ea11d140">

 To avoid unecessary clutter of screenshots, below is a link to our chat with our client (ChatGPT) to start the base of our data model.
-We required making additional appropriate changes and edits to the information provided by our client to clarify our entities, relationships, and attributes
+We required making additional appropriate changes and edits to the information provided by our client to clarify our entities, relationships, and attributes.

 [Client Conversation](https://chat.openai.com/share/57c8fb61-4bba-411b-98e5-283420a0bc06)

 ## Data Dictionary
-The data dictionary explains the different columns in the different tables including data types and their roles.
-Please refer to sample present on ELC.

 <img width="715" alt="Screenshot 2023-11-03 at 6 52 49 PM" src="https://github.com/angelmichallet/MIST4610Project1/assets/132240342/ea793005-2646-4ea7-b841-74987cf94028">

 <img width="722" alt="Screenshot 2023-11-03 at 6 54 36 PM" src="https://github.com/angelmichallet/MIST4610Project1/assets/132240342/022e526a-684b-4740-b68d-025203da5add">